Common Symptoms of Spinal Stenosis

 - Overgrowth of bone and bone spurs

-Stenosis can occur along any area of the spine (cervical, thoracic, lumbar), but is most common in the lumbar area.
+Stenosis can occur along any area of the spine (cervical, thoracic, lumbar), but is most common in the lower back area.
 Nearly every adult's spinal canal narrows with age; however, for most people this does not cause symptoms.
 Narrowing of the nerve root canal (lateral stenosis) presses on the spinal nerves, causing inflammation and pain.
 Narrowing of the spinal canal (central stenosis) presses on the spinal cord causing inflammation and weakness.

 Anatomy of the Spinal Canal